Attorney Manolo Olaso

 Ninth Circuit Court of Appeal: Filed appeal of dismissal of sexual harassment case, fully briefed case, and argued in front of three-judge panel.
 Result: won unanimous reversal of district court’s ruling in favor of County of Yolo’s and Sheriff Edward G. Prieto’s motion for summary judgment, thereby fortifying protection for women in the workplace.
 In its reversal, the Ninth Circuit (1) gave explicit expression to a previously tacit rule that pervasive, unwelcome hugging and kissing in the workplace is illegal sexual harassment, (2) flatly rejected defense's contention that the hugs were the same type of non-sexual, innocuous greetings that you would give to a friend or family member, (3) re-emphasized that harassment by a high-ranking workplace member (supervisor) can be more severe than harassment by a low-ranking workplace member (non-supervisor), and (4) fortified the rule that a harasser’s harassment of multiple women in the workplace is directly relevant to the issue of whether a plaintiff's work environment is hostile.
 Won reversal and publication despite the Ninth Circuit’s historically low rate of reversal and publication.
 Because it is a published opinion, it is binding precedent in all federal district courts of the nine western States within the Ninth Circuit's jurisdictional boundary, and may be used as persuasive authority in all American courts.
 This case has caught the attention and scrutiny of human resources advisors nationwide.
 (Zetwick v.
 County of Yolo, 850 F.3d 436 (9th Cir.
 2017)).

 Eastern District of California: Litigated favorable settlement for woman who alleged she was falsely arrested and subjected to unreasonable, excessive force (tasered and punched) by police officer in Northern California (resulting in black eye).
-The woman alleged that the police officer then lied about the encounter, and that the police department had an official policy or practice of keeping officers on the force despite knowing officers had a history of/propensity for using unreasonable, excessive force against the public.
+The woman alleged that the police officer then lied about the encounter, and that the police department had an official policy or practice of keeping officers on the force despite knowing officers had a history of/propensity for using unreasonable, excessive force against the public, and then falsifying police reports to cover it up.
 (2020)

 Eastern District of California (agreed-upon district for potential private arbitration): Negotiated large settlement for two women, formerly employed at Sacramento-area automobile dealership, who claimed sexual harassment and retaliatory termination after they said management ignored their complaints that a salesman was repeatedly making sexually suggestive comments and sexual advances.
 (2017)